mardiros/blacksmith/docs/source/user/authorization.rst

 It is not recommended to pass server in a querystring, because get parameter are oftenly logged by server, and secret should never be logged.
-So aioli does not provide a middleware to handle this query, but, you can still implementing it by yourself.
+So blacksmith does not provide a middleware to handle this query, but, you can still implementing it by yourself.

 See how to implement it in the section :ref:`Generic Middleware`.